-Schemes from 1 to 49 residential units (which are not considered by the Council as major residential sites).
-The Council will require the provision of commuted sums for children's play & open space provision as an alternative to on site provision.
+2.86 Schemes from 1 to 79 residential units (which are not considered by the Council as major residential sites).
+The Council will require the provision of commuted sums for children's play & open space provision as an alternative to on site provision unless the applicant can demonstrate that provision is better made by onsite provision in accordance with the criteria set out in the adopted Supplementary Planning Document for Open Space, Sport and Recreation..